 Why concrete alone is not enough

-Initially the floor was thoroughly cleaned and prepared to remove extensive build-up of failed floor paint, using the totally enclosed handheld 110v PCD grinding machine, with the edges being prepared with a handheld total enclosed 110v diamond grinding machine.
+Initially, the floor was thoroughly cleaned and prepared to remove the extensive build-up of failed floor paint, using the totally enclosed handheld 110v PCD grinding machine, with the edges being prepared with a handheld total enclosed 110v diamond grinding machine.
 All residues and dust were vacuumed with a 110v triple motor vacuum.

-A 6mm x 6mm saw cut was added to perimeter of floor area, door thresholds, around drains and gullies and where necessary to toe in and anchor screed, before a nominal 6mm heavy duty Resedv Pumadur RT polyurethane, textured, matt, red was laid.
+A 6mm x 6mm saw cut was added to the perimeter of floor area, door thresholds, around drains and gullies and where necessary to toe in and anchor screed, before a nominal 6mm heavy duty Resedv Pumadur RT polyurethane, textured, matt, red was laid.

-The whole job was done in just one day – a Sunday, to avoid down time in the busy butchers.
+The whole job was done in just one day – a Sunday, to avoid downtime in the busy butchers.
 Mr Danny Bebb, Director of John WF Bebb Construction Ltd stated “PSC were most accommodating in achieving our client’s tight deadline and even with such a tight timescale they have completely transformed the floor.”